-When winter approaches and temperatures drop, it’s time to start thinking about how you’re going to keep your house toasty.
+When winter approaches and temperatures drop, it’s time to start thinking about how you will keep your house toasty.
 Sure, you could run your furnace nearly non-stop, but a fireplace or wood stove can heat the whole home with a naturally occurring fuel source that won’t cost you an arm and a leg.
 Of course, that means you’ll have to chop a lot of wood.

-Half of any job is having the right tool, and when it comes to chopping large logs, that tool is a wood splitting maul.
-These tools have heavy heads to provide you with plenty of leverage so you can drive it right through the thickest, hardest logs, splitting them through sheer force.
+When chopping large logs, a wood-splitting maul is ideal.
+They have heavy heads to give you plenty of leverage so you can drive them right through the thickest, hardest logs, splitting them through sheer force.

-With so much wood to chop this winter, we knew we couldn’t settle for any old wood splitting maul, so we set out to find the best one for our needs.
-We learned an awful lot along the way, and to make sure none of it goes to waste, we’re going to share it all in the following 10 reviews.
+With so much wood to chop this winter, we knew we couldn’t settle for any old wood-splitting maul, so we decided to find the best one for our needs.
+We learned a lot along the way and will share it all in the following 10 reviews.

 |Best Overall||Fiskars 751110-1003 IsoCore Maul||